syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 ## Change the editor for any data type

-By default, the editors will be loaded based on the based on the primitive data type such as string, enumeration, DateTime, and TimeSpan.
+By default, the editors will be loaded based on the primitive data type such as string, enumeration, DateTime, and TimeSpan.

 {% tabs %}
 {% highlight C# %}